aws-games/cloud-game-development-toolkit/assets/jenkins-pipelines/README.md

 ## `gamelift_sdk.groovy`

 This pipeline builds the [GameLift Server C++ SDK](https://aws.amazon.com/gamelift/getting-started-sdks/) in 8 different configurations.
-It uses an FSx volume as workspace cache and (optionally) another FSx volume to store _sccache_ artefacts to speed up subsequent builds.
+It uses an FSx volume as workspace cache and (optionally) another FSx volume to store _sccache_ artifacts to speed up subsequent builds.

 The build configurations are:
 |Operating sytem | CPU architecture | Build configuration |